 Grandparents do the darndest things, including some that even we don't understand.
 But that's okay.
 We are just trying to give our kids and grandkids some good stories to tell about us when we are gone.

 We Use Third Person to Refer to Ourselves

-When a person talks about himself in the third person, we tend to think it's due to narcissism, but grandparents do it for slightly different reasons, I think.
+When a person talks about himself in the third person, we tend to think it's due to narcissism, but grandparents do it for slightly different reasons, we think.

 Our grammar expert calls this habit of speech illeism, but perhaps we should just call it grandism.

 Parents aren't the only ones who have kids' art hanging on their fridges and other kiddie creations all over their houses.
 We've heard of well-pulled together women who will sport atrocious manicures or pedicures for weeks because the stylist was a grandchild.

 We've delayed dismantling Lego structures and taking apart puzzles because they are grandchild reminders.
 One of our friends even puts off wiping their little handprints off her mirrors.
 Or at least that's her excuse for smudgy mirrors.

 We didn't care for soccer until the grandchild started kicking the ball.

 We hated hip-hop until the grandson proved to be the star of his class.
 We weren't interested in traveling to Mexico until we got the chance to go with a grandchild.
 We never watched American Idol until the grandchildren started talking about it.
 We thought texting was ridiculous until we discovered that texting is the easiest way to communicate with a grandchild.